-FedEx announced in February 2016 that it will move its air operations from GFK to Fargo's Hector International Airport as soon as October 2016.
-This would have a significant effect on air cargo activity at GFK, including mainline as well as feeder aircraft that rely on FedEx.
-Activity forecasts have been updated to reflect this change.
+FedEx moved its air operations from GFK to Fargo's Hector International Airport in November 2016.
+This is expected to have a significant effect on air cargo activity at GFK, including mainline as well as feeder aircraft that rely on FedEx.
+Activity forecasts have been updated to reflect this recent change.